 Bull Market is the exact opposite of Bear Market.
 It means that the market is on an upward spiral.
 It is a result of investors’ palpable excitement and optimism about the market or the economy.
 It means that the aggregate market prices of the stocks are rising.

-Volatility refers to the degree of or the extent in fluctuation in the prices of the stock.
+Volatility refers to the degree or the extent in fluctuation in the prices of the stock.
 Highly volatile stock witness abnormal highs and lows during the trading session, while low volatile stocks experience ups and downs to a lesser degree.
-The highs and lows are not ridiculously far-flung from each other.
-Investing in highly volatile stocks are high-risk stocks that can result in enormous gains or tremendous losses.
+Investing in highly volatile stocks can result in enormous gains or tremendous losses.

-Beta measures the volatility in the prices of the stock as compared to the overall movement of the market.
-It measures the extent of the relationship between the prices of the stock and the movement of the whole market.
+Beta measures the volatility in the prices of the stock as compared to the overall movement of the market..
 If the stock has a beta value of 2, it means for every 1 point change in the entire market, the prices of the stock change by 2 points.
 So if the stock market declines by 1 point, the price of the stock will decrease by 2 points and vice-versa.
 The beta is an important measurement to gauge the risk a stock is adding to a portfolio.
 High beta stocks are risky as they are more volatile to the swings of the market; however, there is a higher return potential.
 Similarly, low beta stock presents a lower risk but correspondingly lower returns as well.

-Blue Chip stocks are the well-established, renowned conglomerates with immense clout with an array of high-quality, widely accepted products and services.
-Blue-Chip companies often have a history of providing hefty dividends to their shareholders and are often appreciated for their sound and effective management practices.
+Blue Chip stocks belong to the top 100 well-established companies which have high market capitalisation with an array of high-quality, widely accepted products and services.
+These companies often have a history of providing hefty dividends to their shareholders and are appreciated for their sound and effective management practices.
 They often drive and lead the market in times of a booming economy and optimistic investors’ sentiments.
-They have an envious record of stable and reliable growth in the times of adverse market conditions and economic downturns.
+Blue chip stocks have an envious record of stable and reliable growth in the times of adverse market conditions and economic downturns.
 They represent a significant chunk in the stock market, and the movement in the prices of these stock can have outsized ramifications on the overall trend of the market.

 The broker is an intermediary between the stock exchange and the investors or traders who facilitate the transfer of funds and shares in exchange for a commission.
 A broker is a middleman that facilitates the trade between the buyers and sellers.
 A broker can also refer to a firm when it acts as an agent of the investors and arranges transaction between the buyers and sellers.
 The firm charges specific fees for these services.